 An Overview on Stem Cell Rotator Cuff Repair

 The shoulder is the most mobile joint in the human body and thus, is prone to injuries.
 The rotator cuff plays an important role in shoulder function.
 The complex structure allows overhead arm movements and provides strength and stability to the joint.
 Many patients in the Santa Barbara, Goleta, Santa Maria and Ventura, California communities who have experienced a tear of the rotator cuff will require treatment from a shoulder specialist, such as Dr. Jervis Yau.
-Dr. Yau offers stem cell therapy for partial rotator cuff tears to facilitate its repair.
+Dr. Yau offers stem cell therapy (more accurately mesenchymal signaling cell therapy), for partial rotator cuff tears to facilitate its repair.

 What is Stem Cell Therapy for Rotator Cuff Tears?